mlatysheva/remote-control/README.md

-# RSSchool NodeJS websocket task template
+# Remote Control: RSSchool NodeJS websocket task

-> Static http server and base task packages.
+> This is a project implementing remote control backend using `RobotJS` library and `websocket`.
+The front end was provided [here](https://github.com/rolling-scopes-school/remote-control) and accepts commands from the user and sends them to the websocket client, which communicates with the websocket server that handles the commands.
+The user can move the cursor (mouse) with arrow keys, get the current coordinates of the cursor, make the cursor draw a circle, square or rectangle, and make a screenshot of the front end computer.

 ## Installation
-1. Clone/download repo
+1. Clone the repo /download the `develop` branch.
-2. Run `npm install` to install all dependencies
+2. Run `npm install` to install all dependencies.

 ## Usage